 January 13, 2006

-During the spring semester, Pacific McGeorge is pleased to offer an exciting line-up of special international law courses, taught by eight renowned international practitioners and law professors.
+During the spring semester, McGeorge is pleased to offer an exciting line-up of special international law courses, taught by eight renowned international practitioners and law professors.
 Each of these visitors has an expertise in a particular field of law.
 Below is a brief biography of each visiting lecturer:

 January 9 - 13, Comparative Competition Law:

 Andrew Ward, Bufete Cuatrecasas, Madrid, Spain.
 Andrew is a Cambridge graduate who has worked in London as a barrister and as an associate with Cleary, Gottlieb in Brussels.
 For the past four years, Andrew has been a member of the competition law section of Cuatrecasas, one of Spain’s leading law firms and has been based in the Madrid office of the firm.
-This is his first time teaching for Pacific McGeorge.
+This is his first time teaching for McGeorge.

 January 17 - 20, Comparative Competition Law:

 Concepcion (Cani) Fernandez, Bufete Cuatrecasas, Brussels, Belgium.
 Cani is originally from Pamplona, and is currently the Managing Partner of the Brussels office of Cuatrecasas as well as head of the competition law section.
-She has clerked for a judge of the European Court of First Instance in Brussels, and she has taught for Pacific McGeorge in the pre-internship portion of the LL.M. program since the mid-1990’s during the time that the classes were given in Salzburg.
+She has clerked for a judge of the European Court of First Instance in Brussels, and she has taught for McGeorge in the pre-internship portion of the LL.M. program since the mid-1990’s during the time that the classes were given in Salzburg.

 January 23 - 27, International Insolvency:

 Alexander Klauser; Klauser, Brauneis & Praendl; Vienna, Austria.
-Alexander, a Vienna native, was originally a student in Pacific McGeorge’s LL.M. program, completing the internship portion only.
-He has taught for Pacific McGeorge in Salzburg every year since 1990.
+Alexander, a Vienna native, was originally a student in McGeorge’s LL.M. program, completing the internship portion only.
+He has taught for McGeorge in Salzburg every year since 1990.
 He is a founding partner of his law firm in Vienna, and his expertise is in insolvency law.